Alarm clock: Next-generation alarms

 Scientific studies on sleep having shown that sleep stage at awakening is an important factor in amplifying sleep inertia.
 Alarm clocks involving sleep stage monitoring appeared on the market in 2005.
 The alarm clocks use sensing technologies such as EEG electrodes and accelerometers to wake people from sleep.
 Dawn simulators are another technology meant to mediate these effects.

 Sleepers can become accustomed to the sound of their alarm clock if it has been used for a period of time, making it less effective.
 Due to progressive alarm clocks' complex waking procedure, they can deter this adaptation due to the body needing to adapt to more stimuli than just a simple sound alert.

 Alarm signals for impaired hearing

 The deaf and hard of hearing are often unable to perceive auditory alarms when asleep.
 They may use specialized alarms, including alarms with flashing lights instead of or in addition to noise.
 Alarms which can connect to vibrating devices (small ones inserted into pillows, or larger ones placed under bedposts to shake the bed) also exist.

 Time switches

 Time switches can be used to turn on anything that will awaken a sleeper, and can therefore be used as alarms.
 Lights, bells, and radio and TV sets can easily be used.
 More elaborate devices have also been used, such as machines that automatically prepare tea or coffee.
 A sound is produced when the drink is ready, so the sleeper awakes to find the freshly brewed drink waiting.

+Snooze

+Many modern alarm clocks have a snooze function, usually a large button on the top that silences the alarm and sets it to resume sounding a few minutes later, which is useful for people who turn off the alarm and then fall back asleep.
+If the alarm sound is turned off using the snooze function, the alarm will go off again after a few minutes.
+This continues until the alarm is permanently switched off.
+In this way, one can "stay in bed a little longer" without the risk of actually oversleeping.
+The button is also called "drowse", which means virtually the same thing.